Some results about the geometric Whittaker model

 Let us identify $G/\oU$ with $\AA^2\backslash\{0\}$ by $g\oU\mapsto g(e_1)$ for the first standard basis vector $e_1$ of $\AA^2$.
-Then $P\subset G/\oU$ is identified with $\AA^1\x \GG_m\subset\ \AA^2\backslash\{0\}$ by $ \begin{pmatrix} \lam& 0\\ t &\lam^{-1} \end{ pmatrix} \leftrightarrow (t,\lam^{-1}) $.
+Then $B\subset G/\oU$ is identified with $\AA^1\x \GG_m\subset\ \AA^2\backslash\{0\}$ by $ \begin{pmatrix} \lam& 0\\ t &\lam^{-1} \end{ pmatrix} \leftrightarrow (t,\lam^{-1}) $.
 The sheaf $f^*\calL_\psi\ten\pi^*\calF$ is $(U,\chi)$-equivariant, so by \refc{cleanP} this sheaf is clean for the embedding $\AA^1\x \GG_m\subset\ \AA^2\backslash\{0\}$.
 It remains to observe that the resulting sheaf on $\AA^2\backslash\{0\}$ is clean for the embedding into $\AA^2$ since the cone of the canonical map between the shriek and star direct images is zero -- it is a $(U,\chi)$-equivariant sheaf supported at a point $\{0\}$. \epr

-\sec{}{Proof of \reft{dickens}(2)} \ssec{}{Horocycle transform}Let $P$ be a parabolic subgroup in $G$ and let $Y_P$ denote the variety of all parabolic subgroups of $G$ which are conjugate to $P$.
+\sec{}{Proof of \reft{dickens}(3)} In this Section we will eventually need to assume that $P$ is a Borel subgroup.
+However, let us start working with arbitrary $P$ and make the above assumption later. \ssec{}{Horocycle transform}Let $P$ be a parabolic subgroup in $G$ and let $Y_P$ denote the variety of all parabolic subgroups of $G$ which are conjugate to $P$.
 We also denote by $W_P$ the variety of $P$-horocycles, i.e., the pairs $(Q\in Y_P,x\in G/U_{Q})$ where $U_{Q}$ denotes the unipotent radical of $Q$ (see section \refss{WQ} below for a more direct definition of $W_P$).
 We have the natural map $p:W_P\to Y_P$.

 We also have the natural morphisms $\alp:G\x Y_P\to G$ and $\beta:G\x Y_P\to W_P$ where $\alp$ is just the projection to the first multiple and $\beta$ sends $(g,Q)$ to $(Q,g \mod U_{Q})$.
 We define two functors $\calR_P: \calD^b(G)\to\calD^b(W_P)$ and $\calS_P:\calD^b(W_P)\to\calD^b(G)$ by setting